petechd/eq-questionnaire-schemas/style_guide.md

 ## Global variables

+- Global variables are variables known at questionnaire launch.
+They don't change during completion of a questionnaire.
 - Top level arguments

     - Top-level arguments (`--tla-str`) are used to pass variables that are used in 5 blocks or less.
-    - For each schema created it is possible to pass variables, e.g.: `region_code` and `census_month_year_date`, with different outputs being generated depending on their value.
-    - These are defined in eq-questionnaire-runner, are known at questionnaire launch and won't change during the Census.

 - External variables

     - External variables (`--ext-str`) are used to pass variables that are used in a more than 5 blocks.
     - External variables are being used.
-Example of that is `census_month_year_date` and `region_code`.
+Example of that is `census_date` and `region_code`.
     - Example of how we use external variable in `answers`:

         ```